-After the successful completion of the course the students will be able to
+By the end of the course the student will be able to

 - CO1 Make half lap joint, Dovetail joint and Mortise & Tenon joint. - CO2 Produce Lap joint, Tee joint and Butt joint using Gas welding. - CO3 Prepare trapezoidal tray, Funnel and T-joint using sheet metal tools. - CO4 Make connections for controlling one lamp by a single switch, controlling two lamps by a single switch and stair case wiring.